 Patches with the Lock Geometry checkbox selected are skipped during cycling through the patches using Z (next patch) and Shift + Z (previous patch) keyboard shortcuts directly on the Server.

 Using the GridImage Node as a Test Pattern

 For more efficient and convenient patch editing, it is recommended to use the GridImage node connected to the patch node as the source image.

 The GridImage node generates a test grid pattern that can be modified using various parameters in the node settings.

 A default test grid pattern generated by the GridImage node

 Restoring Patch Default Settings

-To restore the default settings of a patch, right-click on the patch name in the Patches List and select Reset Patch from the drop-down menu.
+To restore the default settings of a patch, right-click on the patch name in the Displays and Patches List and select Reset Patch from the dropdown menu.

 Using Keyboard Shortcuts to Edit Patches